fidsusj/HateSpeechDetection/README.md

 # HateSpeechDetection

-Goal of this project is to classify and filter social media posts on hate speech using text analytics methods.
+Goal of this project is to classify social media posts on hate speech using text analytics methods.

-## Categories

-- Bullying
-- Harassment
-- Racism
-- Sexism

 ## Datasets and papers